geneeves/hax_news/README.md

 You can try HAXNews out yourself on Heroku over [here](http://haxnews.herokuapp.com)!

 Ideas for next steps:

-	.Add rotating 3D animation to HAXNews logo
+* Add rotating 3D animation to HAXNews logo

-	.User profile analytics to track voted-on links and popularity of posts
+* User profile analytics to track voted-on links and popularity of posts

-	.Report spam links/limit uniqueness of post
+* Report spam links/limit uniqueness of post